andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 2.13 Document and Page Classification

-Semantic Classification (e.g., category) of the document and individual pages requires the `CLASSIFICATION` module.
+Semantic Classification (e.g., category) of the document and individual pages requires the <b style='color:saddlebrown'>CLASSIFICATION</b> module.
 The classification is deferred and is executed in a JIT (Just in Time) principle.
 If installed, the classification is access through the classification property of the document and page classes, respectively.
 The first time the property is accessed for a document or page, the NLP sequenced tokens for each page are processed for classification of the content of individual pages and the first page is further processed for the classification of the content of the entire document.

 ```python
 # Get the classification for the document